Reward Your Kid’s Routine Dental Care at These 5 Kirkland Shops

 What Is Laser Dentistry?

-Dental laser treatment involves using clinical lasers to perform a variety of oral and dental procedures.
+Laser dentistry involves using clinical lasers to perform a variety of oral and dental procedures.
 In a dental laser, super-concentrated light energy acts as a substitute for scalpels and drills.
+In fact, advanced procedures like gum depigmentation (also known as gum bleaching or whitening) offer a precise cosmetic solution for hyperpigmented gums.

 For the curious, “laser” stands for “light amplification by stimulated emission of radiation.”
 The word’s become so ingrained in our vocabulary that it’s easy to forget it’s an acronym.